jonaprieto/online-atps/README.md

 ````

-We can now run the ATPS, in this example, we send the paramenter `--atp=vampire` specifying that we are going to use [Vampire](http://www.vprover.org) ATP to solve the problem described above.
+Using the option `--atp` we are able to use a ATP by his name.
+For instance, using `--atp=vampire` we specify that we are going to use [Vampire](http://www.vprover.org) ATP against the problem.
 Then, we should run in our shell something like:

 ```
 $ online-atps basic.tptp --atp=vampire